Data Center Designer

 • Data Centers: Create, configure, and delete entire data centers.
 Cross-connect between VDCs and tailor user access across your organization.

-• Dedicated Core Servers: Set up, pause, and restart virtual instances with customizable storage, CPU, and RAM capacity.
+• Compute Engine: and Cubes: Set up, pause, and restart virtual instances, such as Dedicated Core servers, vCPU servers, or Cubes, with customizable storage, CPU, and RAM capacity.
 Instances can be scaled based on usage.
+For more information about configuring a data center, see Configure a Data Center.

 • Block Storage: Upload, edit, and delete your private images or use images provided by IONOS Cloud.
 Create or save snapshots for use with future instances.